 I always thought of strokes as either being 'mild' and it having some effect on a person's mobility or speech, or for them to be 'massive' and fatal.
 Mum's was massive but it wasn't fatal.

-Fast forward six weeks, my previously independent, cryptic crossword-solving, classical music-loving, avid student of psychology mum is in a care home.
-She has almost complete aphasia.
-She cannot understand anything being said to her nor can she form coherent sentences.
-She cannot read or follow instructions.
-The part of her brain that ‘understands’ food doesn’t work, so she rarely eats or drinks as she doesn’t comprehend why she would need to.
-As a result, she is fed by a tube directly into her stomach after she kept pulling her nasal feeding tube out.
-Her quality of life is near enough zero.
+Fast forward six weeks, my previously independent, cryptic crossword-solving, classical music-loving, an avid student of psychology mum was in a care home.
+She had almost complete aphasia.
+She couldn't understand anything being said to her nor could she form coherent sentences.
+She could not read or follow instructions.
+The part of her brain that 'understood' food didn't work, so she rarely ate or drank as she didn't comprehend why she would need to.
+As a result, she was fed by a tube directly into her stomach after she kept pulling her nasal feeding tube out.
+Her quality of life was near enough zero.

 Why am I telling you this?
 For one reason.
 Please have difficult conversations with your loved ones.

 People can have living wills, laying out their wishes ahead of times such as this.
 It is hugely beneficial when there are decisions to be made around treatment.